 Scott rolls up the last two competitors and wins by a length.
 The crowd explodes.
 Tom does the leads to ‘I was Born a Rebel.’
 We all follow him, our first public performance of his song.

 Stu is jumping up and down with his mom, who is smiling like an idiot at us outside the fence.
 I catch Coach Diaz shaking his head at me.
-I tried to make it seem like we were just a cheer squad for Scott, but he knows better.
+I try to make it seem like we are just a cheer squad for Scott, but he knows better.
 Oh, well.
 That train left the station long ago.
 We start packing up our equipment but are delayed by all the fans who seem to know who we are.
 Even Tom has fans from Gainesville there.
 We tell them to come to the show the next night.
 Scott comes running up, hugging and generally molesting me.
 He finally embarrasses me.